eazuaje/2015-04-15-SEA-UCAR/lessons/shell/01-filedir.md

 we can see that `/users/nelle` contains seven **sub-directories**.
-The names that don't have trailing slashes, like `notes.txt`, `pizza.cfg`, and `solar.pdf`, are plain old files.
+The names that don't have trailing slashes, like `notes.txt`, `pizza.cfg`, and `solar.pdf`, are files.
-And note that there is a space between `ls` and `-F`: without it, the shell thinks we're trying to run a command called `ls-F`, which doesn't exist.

-## What's In A Name?
+> ### What's In A Name?

-You may have noticed that all of Nelle's files' names are "something dot something".
-The "dot something" part of the file name is known as the **filename extension**.
-Depending on your operating system and the settings of your computer, you might or might We can give a file almost any name we choose, but the operating system won’t know what to do with that file (what type of file it is, how to open it, etc.) unless it has that extension.
-Most applications will automatically append the fie

-When we create and save a document within an application, we can choose to call a file `mythesis` or almost anything else we want.
-However, most people use two-part names most of the time to help them (and their programs) tell different kinds of files apart.
-The second part of such a name is called the **filename extension**, and indicates what type of data the file holds: `.txt` signals a plain text file, `.pdf` indicates a PDF document, `.cfg` is a configuration file full of parameters for some program or other, and so on.
 >
+> You may have noticed that all of Nelle's files' names are "something dot
+> something".
+The "dot something" part of the file name is known as the
+> **filename extension**.
+Depending on your operating system and the
+> settings of your computer, you might or might not see these extensions in the GUI.
+>
+> We can give a file almost any name we choose.
+The filename extension is not required,
+> but it is there to help the operating system (and the human!) understand the content
+> of the file.
+For example, without an extension, the system won’t know which application
+> to use to open the file.
+Most applications will automatically append a filename extension
+> when a file is saved, saving us the trouble.
+>
-This is just a convention, albeit an important one.
+> The filename extensions are just a convention, albeit an important one.
 Files contain
-bytes: it's up to us and our programs to interpret those bytes according to the rules for PDF documents, images, and so on.
+> bytes: it's up to us and our programs to interpret those bytes
->
-Naming a PNG image of a whale as `whale.mp3` doesn't somehow magically turn it into a recording of whalesong, though it *might* cause the operating system to try to open it with a music player when someone double-clicks it.
+> according to the rules for PDF documents, images, and so on.
+Naming a PNG image of a
+> whale as `whale.mp3` doesn't somehow magically turn it into a recording of whalesong,
+> though it *might* cause the operating system to try to open it with a music player
+> when someone double-clicks it.

-Now let's take a look at what's in Nelle's `data` directory by running `ls -F data`, i.e., the command `ls` with the **arguments** `-F` and `data`.
+We can look at the contents of other directories even when they are not the current working directory.
+We can look at what's in Nelle's `data` directory by running `ls -F data`, i.e., the command `ls` with the **arguments** `-F` and `data`.
 The second argument --- the one *without* a leading dash --- tells `ls` that